ljt019/press/README.md

 - `--pipe-output`: Include previous console output in the prompt
 - `--log-level`: Set the log level (debug, info, warn, error) (default: info)
 - `--temp`: Set the temperature for AI responses (0.0 to 1.0, default: 0.0)
+- `--ignore`: Files or directories to exclude from processing (space-separated)

 ### Examples